taewookim02/learning-web/06-omnifood/content.md

 [Create simple form for users to sign up]

-Healthy, tasty and hassle-free meals are waiting for you.
-Start eating well today.
-You can cancel or pause anytime.
-And the first meal is on us!

 ### We have 2 pricing plans

 Prices include all applicable taxes.
 Users can cancel at any time.